DEA agent gets 12 years for conspiring with Colombian cartel

 “This has to stop,” the judge said.
 “You were the one who got caught but it is apparent to this court that there are others.”

-The DEA did not immediately respond to a request for comment.
-Prosecutors have described Irizarry’s crimes as a “shocking breach of the public’s trust.”
+The DEA did not respond to requests for comment on Irizarry’s claims.

+“Former Special Agent Irizarry abused the trust of the American people when he repeatedly violated his oath as a federal law enforcement officer,” Anne Milgram, the agency’s new administrator, said in a statement.
+“Bringing him to justice reflects the principles of those who faithfully serve and uphold the values of DEA.”

 Irizarry’s allegations underscore the porous oversight he received during his career, in which he was entrusted with the government’s use of front companies, shell bank accounts and couriers to combat international drug trafficking.